h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-templates/scoring-pipeline-deployment-templates.md

 #### Download MOJO Scoring Pipeline

 1\.
-If you have not downloaded the MOJO Scoring Pipeline from the previous tutorial, consider the following steps:
+If you have not downloaded the MOJO Scoring Pipeline from the previous self-paced course, consider the following steps:

 - Start a new Two-Hour Driverless AI Test Drive session in [Aquarium](https://aquarium.h2o.ai/login).
 - In your Driverless AI instance, click on the **Experiments** section.
 - In the **Experiments** section, click on the following experiment: **Model_deployment_HydraulicSystem**
 - On the STATUS: COMPLETE section on the experiment page, click **DOWNLOAD MOJO SCORING PIPELINE**

 ![download-mojo-scoring-pipeline](./assets/download-mojo-scoring-pipeline.png)</br>
 **Figure 2**: Driverless AI Experiment Hover on Download MOJO Scoring Pipeline

-**Note:** If you would like to build your own experiment, go to **[Tutorial 4A: Scoring Pipeline Deployment Introduction](https://training.h2o.ai/products/tutorial-4a-scoring-pipeline-deployment-introduction#tab-product_tab_overview)**, then jump to "Appendix A: Build Experiment" and follow the instructions.
+**Note:** If you would like to build your own experiment, go to **[Self-Paced Course 4A: Scoring Pipeline Deployment Introduction](https://training.h2o.ai/products/self-paced-course-4a-scoring-pipeline-deployment-introduction)**, then jump to "Appendix A: Build Experiment" and follow the instructions.

 2\.
 Select **Java** for Java Runtime.
 Click **Download MOJO Scoring Pipeline**.